Funding4HomeCare

 Remember, a doctor must certify that home health care is medically necessary, and this often involves a face-to-face visit.
 This certification is a critical step in the process.
 By keeping the lines of communication open, you can help ensure that all documentation is up-to-date and accurately reflects the patient’s current health status, preventing any potential gaps in care.

-Plan for Non-Covered Services
+How to Plan for Services Medicare Doesn’t Cover

 Managing expectations is key, and that includes being upfront about what Medicare doesn’t cover.
 Many families are surprised to learn that Medicare does not pay for 24-hour care at home or for live-in caregivers.
 It also doesn’t cover meal delivery services.